How can marketers best use Facebook video ads to achieve higher engagement and boost marketing campaigns in 2021?

 Much like user-generated content, influencer marketing has been on the rise lately.
 Brands partner with influencers to boost brand awareness, attract more customers, and simply promote products.

-And, like in the case of UGC, brands mostly collaborate with influencers on featured posts and rarely in ads.
+And, like in the case of UGC, brands mostly collaborate with these niche opinion leaders on featured posts and rarely in ads.
 Meanwhile, featuring an influencer in your Facebook video ads can help you reach a more diverse audience and add credibility to your promotion.

 It’s not always necessary to hire an influencer to appear in your Facebook video ad.
 You can simply feature their review of your product.
 For instance, in the example below, a video ad includes a review from Business Insider: